-EDUCATION: Licentiate degree in Commercial and Financial Sciences (VLEKHO), with additional programmes followed at Northwestern University and Harvard Business School.
-EXPERIENCE: He boasts many years of international experience in a number of food companies within
+EDUCATION: Licentiate degree in Commercial and Financial Sciences (VLEKHO), with additional programmes followed at Northwestern University and Harvard Business School

 EXPERIENCE: He boasts many years of international experience in a number of food companies within Unilever, such as Iglo-Ola, Mora and Van den Bergh in Ireland.
 Since 1996, he has served as CEO of various groups.
 Today, he is CEO of the company Vandemoortele.
 He is also Director of the Port of Antwerp and of Sioen Industries.